altocodenl/TODIS/readme.md

 References are to logic like [viruses](https://en.wikipedia.org/wiki/Virus) are to life: they are not fully logic but not inert data either.
 But it is impossible to think of logic without references.
 Each destination in a call is a reference to another part of the dataspace.

-We define **a call to be a list of calls**.
-This is no sleight of hand.
-In a DIS, every call is ultimately implemented by other calls.
-Almost invariably, a single call triggers multiple downstream calls, cascading down to the tiniest operations at the CPU level.
-At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware makers.

 Alternative names for what is meant by a *sequence of calls* are *program*, *function*, *flow*, *procedure*, *operation*, *definition*.
 They all refer to the same concept.